PanY26/OctopusRecipe/README.md

 my name is Jian Yang

+Question for you:

-Question for you What’s better than octopus recipe?
+What’s better than octopus recipe?

+Answer for you:

-Answer for you Eight recipes for octopus
+Eight recipes for octopus

 eric bachman is fat and sad